couchbase/couchbase-lite-core/README.md

 ## macOS, iOS

+If you want to use the Objective-C or Swift APIs, you should instead check out and build the `feature/2.0` branch of the [couchbase-lite-ios][CBL_iOS_2] repo, which itself includes LiteCore as a submodule.
+The following instructions are to build just LiteCore on its own:

 * Make sure you have Xcode 8 or later.
 * Open **Xcode/LiteCore.xcodeproj**.
 * Select the scheme **LiteCore dylib**.
 * Build.

-If you want to try the (experimental, unofficial) Objective-C bindings, build the scheme **LiteCoreObjC**.

 ## Linux, Android